top of page

 Broadband speeds are measured in ‘megabits per second’ or Mbps.
 The higher the number of Mbps you have, the speedier your online activity should be.

 A good broadband speed will depend on your personal preferences and how you use the internet.
-One that averages above 25Mbps is considered a good internet speed, enough to support modest online activity for a small family - browsing the Internet, streaming TV, movies and music, Netflix, iPlayer, Spotify, connecting 4-6 devices and working from home.
+300 Mbps is considered a good internet speed for most modern households, enough to support modest online activity - browsing the Internet, streaming TV, movies and music, Netflix, iPlayer, Spotify, connecting 4-6 devices and working from home.

-The point at which you will need super fast broadband – at least 50-100Mbps – is when you want to connect a large number of devices at the same time (phones, tablets, games consoles and laptops), stream 4K Ultra HD content, download large files quickly, watch multiple streams or run a business.
+The point at which you will need ultra fast broadband – at least 500 Mbps – is when you want to connect a large number of devices at the same time (phones, tablets, games consoles and laptops), stream 4K Ultra HD content, download large files quickly, watch multiple streams or run a business.

 At RuralTech we are always ready to discuss and give realistic advice on the best broadband access technology available in your area.